texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/line-following.md

 ### Task 9.1

-Now that you've learned about the `readAdc(bytes)` function, let's write some code to see how it works!
+Now that you've learned about the `readAdc(byte)` function, let's write some code to see how it works!
 Create a new program that outputs the sensor values for each infrared sensor on the LCD display.
-Remember, since there are 8 different sensors on the Line Follower, you'll probably want to use the lcdX function that takes in four numbers.What do the outputs look like when the sensors are over a dark object?
+What do the outputs look like when the sensors are over a dark object?
 What about a light one?

+{% include tip.html content="Remember, since there are 8 different sensors on the Line Follower, you'll probably want to use the lcdX function that takes in four numbers!" %}

 ## Linear functions for following lines